Zalthen-dev/BlockEngine/README.md

 3. Run makefile with `make`

 ## How to Use
-BlockEngine supports executing a Lua Script by passing it as command-line argument, and with a familiar scripting API, you can create parts and edit them in real time!
+BlockEngine supports executing a Luau Script by passing it as command-line argument, and with a familiar scripting API, you can create parts and edit them in real time!
 ```luau
 local part1 = Instance.new("Part")
 part1.Color = Color3.new(1,0,0)